Update: Eastern equine encephalitis reported in Michigan horses

 - Recumbency, unable to get up

 If your horse is having any of these symptoms or issues, contact your veterinarian immediately.
-If your veterinarian suspects EEE or West Nile virus (WNV), it should be reported to MDARD at 800-292-3939 (daytime) or 517-373-0440 (after-hour emergencies).
+If EEE or West Nile virus (WNV) is suspected to have infected your horse, it should be reported to MDARD at 800-292-3939 (daytime) or 517-373-0440 (after-hour emergencies).

 For more information on equine diseases, visit MDARD’s website at www.michigan.gov/equinediseases.
 Updates on EEE and WNV cases in Michigan will be posted to the Equine Disease Communication Center’s Outbreak Alerts.
-For more information on how EEE may impact human health, please visit the Center for Disease Control website.
+For more information on how EEE may impact human health, please visit the Centers for Disease Control and Prevention website.